SFMTA Supports San Francisco Small Businesses Through Construction and COVID-19

 COVID-19 and shelter-in-place orders only compounded pressure on small businesses already feeling the effects of construction.
 In response, SFMTA staff and merchant groups worked together to develop new ideas on how to keep customers coming during this challenging time.
 Small businesses, local events, and COVID-19 resources were featured within the project’s weekly construction forecast, which is sent to over 3,000 subscribers.

 Each group also collaborated with staff to determine what type of marketing support would best suit them, and when was the best timing given the changing nature of shelter-in-place restrictions.
 The results were a mix of traditional and new approaches of promoting local merchants.
 For example, the Japantown merchants chose an advertising campaign to promote visiting Japantown, featured inside and outside of buses throughout the Muni network.
 The Tenderloin Community Benefit District took a social media approach and promoted visiting restaurants and stores via targeted Facebook ads.
+The SFMTA also helped design a business directory for them.

 No matter the chosen method, providing targeted support is a proactive way for the SFMTA to help small business during these trying times, so they are able to remain open as our city begins the re-opening process.